pygospa/RSpecBook/notes.md

 This will render 14 failures for 14 examples, showing us everything is wired up correctly.
 Error tells us, that start() got an unexpected argument.

+### Responding to Change

+Try to minimize impact of change by doing them as gentle as possible, e.g. if we add an argument to start(), all previous examples will fail.
+So we add a default nil-Argument to keep all other specs running.

+    def start(secret=nil)
+      @output.puts 'Welcome to Codebreaker!'
+      @output.puts 'Enter guess:'
+    end

+Now we have 14 new passing scenarios and keep our old scenario and specs running.
+Now is the time to change the other specs, as we have the assurance that our code still behaves the same way, and there are no other mistakes.

+Change specs to include a secret argument:

+    it "sends a welcome message" do
+      output.should_receive(:puts).with('Welcome to Codebreaker!')
+      game.start('1234')
+    end

+    it "prompts for the first guess" do output.should_receive(:puts).with('Enter guess:')
+      game.start('1234')
+    end

+The examples should still be passing.
+Now we can modify `start()` again:

+    def start(secret)
+      @output.puts 'Welcome to Codebreaker!'
+      @output.puts 'Enter guess:'
+    end

+Now both, Scenario and RSpecs should pass

+### Assess the Impact on Other Features

+Our feature runs but what about the other features?
+The first one failes, as the 'When I start a new game' feature is still using the old `start()` method with no arguments, and needs to be changed to include an argument as well.

+### A Small Change Goes a Long Way

+As everything passes in Cucumber, we do not need to go down to RSpec and try implementing the next step:

+    When /^I guess "([^"]*)"$/ do |guess|
+      @game.guess(guess)
+    end

+As this expects a @game instance variable we change the above step, saving the created game into a instance variable.

+Again we wrote *Code we wished we had* and need to now implement `guess()` as cucumber tells us that it's unknown

+Doing as little as possible to make the code run, we define guess in game:

+    def guess(guess)
+    end

+And now we have all new examples passing!

+After adding the following we will get an logic error, instead of structural, for all 14 scenarios!
+That is where we want to end up, to proceed to RSpec!

+    Then /^the mark should be "([^"]*)"$/ do |mark|
+      output.messages.should include(mark)
+    end

+yields:

+    expected ["Welcome to Codebreaker!", "Enter guess:"] to include "" (RSpec::Expectations::ExpectationNotMetError)

+### Summary:

+Adding a feature to an existing code base might lead to many failures at once if one brute fored the change.
+Instead of brute forcing, try to keep existing specs passing and still make progress on Cucumber scenarios.
+Make changes to the existing code base as it becomes obsolete (i.e. first introducing a default parameter and lager removing it, when it becomes obsolete)

+This helps "moving with confidence" as we keep the examples passing.